News media: determining the optimal price for your subscription product

 🎯 The goal if you’re at this stage: automating the mundane tasks, putting your knowledge from previous steps to use.

 • Pricing as a system: here, pricing is no longer a simple task but an entire system.
-Algorithms, and machine learning generate value-based pricing, where pricing is adapted to lifetime value.
+Algorithms, AI and machine learning generate value-based pricing, where pricing is adapted to lifetime value.

 🎯 The goal if you’re at this stage: controlled testing and continuing to improve dynamic pricing algorithms